 Degree Requirements

 During the first year of study students are encouraged to develop a formal study plan which must be approved by the student's faculty advisor and the department graduate advisor.
-In this plan, students select a major area of study from among the five fields offered by the department (see Master's Requirements for a listing of these areas)- PhD Study Plan(link is external)
+In this plan, students select a major area of study from among the five fields offered by the department:

 Significant flexibility exists in the requirements for each of these stem areas, and students are encouraged to gain expertise in modern cross-cutting fields like manufacturing; reliability engineering; microscale systems; design; aerostructures; composite technology; energy and transportation; environmental sensing; integrated sensors, actuators and control systems; computational simulation and others.